-As you can read on my about page, I’m in IT for 26 years and hopefully many more to come.
-I’ve had different roles and interests throughout the years, but scripting was always something that I enjoyed and wanted to learn more about.
+As you can read on my about page, I’ve been in IT for 26 years and hopefully many more.
+I’ve had different roles and interests throughout the years, but I always enjoyed and wanted to learn more about scripting.

 It all started with running simple .bat files, creating/deleting files or directories, or just simple command-line things that would run after each other so that I wouldn’t have to type it manually every time.
 No error handling or logic there 😉

-Then, because of a colleague of mine, I got into creating more advanced .cmd files and started using little Foreach-loops and checking/error-handling.
-Scheduled a lot of these .cmd’s for logging and reporting purposes or server deployments.
+Then, because of a colleague, I created more advanced .cmd files and started using little Foreach-loops and checking/error handling.
+Scheduled many of these .cmds for logging and reporting purposes or server deployments.
 (I made a lot of unattended Windows 2000/2003 deployments back then)

-And then… The first versions of PowerShell came, at around the end of 2005 I started using Monad for a bit and was sold on the easy way of doing things.
+And then… The first versions of PowerShell came around the end of 2005.
+I started using Monad for a bit and was sold on the easy way of doing things.
 I started using 1.0 a bit more and 2.0 at the end of 2009.
-This was the early days of PowerShell and wanted to learn more about that, some colleagues were in their VBScript period then and I didn’t like the ‘write 100 lines of code for one thing and realized very quickly that PowerShell was better.
+This was the early days of PowerShell, and I wanted to learn more about that.
+Some colleagues were in their VBScript period then, and I didn’t like the ‘write 100 lines of code for one thing and realized very quickly that PowerShell was better.

-Well… My first scripts weren’t that pretty, almost no error-handling and sometimes I needed to resort to external programs to give me the data that I needed.
-PowerShell was in its early days and not that many modules were available back then.
-But I did use it for a lot of things in multiple jobs, parsing logfiles and emailing alerts from that or creating Active Directory accounts and Exchange mailboxes, etc. People did start calling me “PowerShell Harm” or saying that my motto was “A day without PowerShell is a day wasted” 😀
+Well… My first scripts weren’t that pretty, with almost no error handling, and sometimes I needed external programs to give me the data I needed.
+PowerShell was in its early days, and few modules were available back then.
+But I used it for many things in multiple jobs, parsing logfiles and emailing alerts from that or creating Active Directory accounts and Exchange mailboxes, etc. People did start calling me “PowerShell Harm” or saying that my motto was “A day without PowerShell is a day wasted” 😀

 PowerShell as the standard for scripting

 When PowerShell 5.0 was there, it turned into my primary tool.
-No more .cmd files (only when needed and often just to run a .ps1 file from it) More modules were available for it and every Windows Server version or Role/Feature incorporated PowerShell for managing it.
-Most admins just know PowerShell because of the Exchange Management Shell and didn’t like it that much and were hesitant to use it.
+No more .cmd files (only when needed and often just to run a .ps1 file from it).
+More modules were available, and every Windows Server version or Role/Feature incorporated PowerShell for managing it.
+Most admins know PowerShell because of the Exchange Management Shell, and they didn’t like it that much and were hesitant to use it.

 Teaching others to use PowerShell

 It started with PowerShell 2.0, but with every new version, I made colleagues and customers more aware and enthusiastic about it.
 Showing them the possibilities and how things work is always something that I enjoy.
-Changing struggling admins to happy admins 🙂 Did a PowerShell workshop at work a few months ago for my colleagues from NEXXT and, even though I didn’t really prepare very well for that evening, they were enthusiastic about it and asked me to do another!
+Changing struggling admins to happy admins 🙂 Did a PowerShell workshop at work a few months ago for my colleagues from NEXXT, and even though I didn’t prepare very well for that evening, they were enthusiastic about it and asked me to do another!

 Microsoft Tech Community for PowerShell/Endpoint Manager

-In November 2021 I started answering questions on the Tech Community forum for PowerShell (Link), of course, but also in the Endpoint Manager one.
-(Link)I like helping people and learning things from that, answered a lot of things and was a member of the week for PowerShell 🙂 I would highly recommend anyone to use the forum to help people, drop your own questions there or just read the topics or blogs.
+In November 2021, I started answering questions on the Tech Community forum for PowerShell (Link), but also in the Endpoint Manager one.
+(Link)I like helping people and learning things from them.
+I answered a lot of things and was a member of the week for PowerShell 🙂 I highly recommend anyone use the forum to help people, drop their questions, or read the topics or blogs.

-In March 2022 I started thinking about starting my own WordPress blog post site, I knew it had to have something to do with PowerShell 😉 Claimed a domain name, powershellisfun.com because it’s fun, and started writing.
+In March 2022, I started thinking about starting my WordPress blog post site.
+I knew it had to have something to do with PowerShell 😉 Claimed a domain name, powershellisfun.com, because it’s fun, and started writing.
 My first few posts didn’t receive that much attention, but others did 🙂

 My stats for 2022 so far:

-I use it for all my scripts, but only had a private repository for it that I use in Visual Studio Code.
-And then I thought… Why don’t I share all the scripts that I write about on the site using GitHub?
-And so I did, people follow (Star/Watch) it and even fork it 🙂
+I use it for all my scripts, but I only have a private repository that I use in Visual Studio Code.
+And then I thought… Why don’t I share all the scripts I write about on the site using GitHub?
+And so I did.
+People follow (Star/Watch) it and even fork it 🙂

 To be continued…